Business at UEA

 Successful completion of this programme fulfils stage one of the requirements towards Chartered Membership of the Society and full membership of the Division of Occupational Psychology.

 In your second semester you’ll add further depth and breadth to your studies.
-You’ll design innovative HRM interventions, focus on employees’ well-being and job-fit, and be coached in the statistical techniques you’ll need to conduct effective research in organisational psychology.
+You’ll design innovative workplace interventions, focus on employees’ well-being and job-fit, and be coached in the statistical techniques you’ll need to conduct effective research in organisational psychology.

 In your third and final semester, you’ll complete your dissertation module under the guidance of your supervisor.
 This is a fantastic opportunity for you to conduct an individual piece of research, exploring a question you’re passionate about.
 Your dissertation is also great preparation for if you wish to progress to PhD study, as well as being a valuable indication of your potential to employers.